sugarskins/csgo-steam-eth-trade/README.md

 ```

 Assuming you have metamask enabled, and you have valid trade link to paste in the trade link field, you can execute a purchase request and allow access to metamask.

+### Adding items as vendor to trade contract

+To post listings go to `csgo-trade-vendor-backend/README.md` or run `node cli.js --help` to see what is needed.

 ### Running a chainlink node